benedikt-mayer/benedikt-mayer.github.io/pages/projects/platform-engineering.md

 &nbsp;

 So what can we learn for platform engineering?
 Just because something is practical for infrastructure reasons, it might not be what people need.
-Rivalries between departments can lead to competing platforms (e.g. Ludwigshafen vs Mannheim) which then have to be expensively consolidated later.
+Another parallel is that rivalries between departments can lead to competing platforms (e.g. Ludwigshafen vs Mannheim) which then have to be expensively consolidated later.

 :::
 :::